dektlong/datatransform-supplychain/README.md

-# Accelerator to create an AppStack supply-chain for operating microservices
+# Accelerator for operating microservices

-Application and services boiler-plate configs
+* Help create an AppStack supply-chain for managing a collection of microservices

-Support both kuberentes and tanzu application service
+* Application and services boiler-plate configs